 When people sit down at a poker table, they buy in different amounts of chips.
 If you are new to poker, you are probably wondering why that is and what is the best stack size you should start with.

-There are a lot of options.
-You can buy in for any amount from minimum to maximum buy-in for the table.
-But in general, it is best if you buy in with a full-stack.
+In a poker cash game, it is best if you start with the maximum allowed number of big blinds.
 On most tables, the maximum buy-in is 100 big blinds, but of course, there are some exceptions.

 Some tables play much deeper, which means the maximum buy-in is also higher.
 It can be up to 250 big blinds or even more.
 Deep games are more common in live poker games, but there are also online poker games with that option, and they usually play with ante.